 As far as looks go, the ASUS AREZ Dual Radeon RX 580 is plain and quite inoffensive.
 It does not have a particular design language that sets it apart from the other variants on the market.
 There is no lighting on the card either, which is to be expected.
-ASUS has also omitted the backplate from this variant as a cost-saving measure, which is a big letdown in 2021.
+ASUS has also omitted the backplate from this variant as a cost-saving measure, which is a big letdown.
 Exposed PCB backs look quite cheap and unattractive in today’s landscape, especially inside expensive gaming PCs.
 Coincidentally, its affordable nature and plain looks make it an ideal variant for crypto-miners who are not that interested in aesthetics.
 Furthermore, our recommendations for the best GPUs for mining can also prove helpful to novice crypto miners.

 While it may not be the best RX 580 variant on the market, the ASUS AREZ Dual Radeon RX 580 does certainly have its place.
 This is a card that is aimed at or near MSRP pricing for the RX 580, and therefore offers an extremely good value proposition.
 If you are looking to maximize your bang-for-the-buck, then this value pick might just be the perfect one for you.

 RX 580 - FAQs